-Benefits - General agency employees working a minimum of 20 hours per week, and their eligible dependents, are eligible to receive medical, dental, vision, and disability benefits from the Plan upon hire.
+Benefits - As of January 1, 2019, General Agency employees working a minimum of 30 hours per week, and their eligible dependents, are eligible to receive health, medical, life, and disability benefits from the Plan upon hire.
+General agency employees and their eligible dependents who were hired prior to January 1, 2019 and who were, and continue to, work at least 20 hours per week continue to be eligible to receive health, medical, life, and disability benefits from the Plan.
 Employees may be eligible to retire with medical and dental benefits for themselves and their dependents.
-All retirees are eligible for the retiree life insurance plan.